AliyanA1/React/README.md

-Learning React and making projects
+Learning React and making the projects